awsdocs/amazon-s3-userguide/doc_source/S3OutpostsBucketPolicyEdit.md

 1. In the **Outposts bucket policy** section, to create or edit new policy, choose **Edit**\.

    You can now add or edit the S3 on Outposts bucket policy\.
-For more information, see [Setting up AWS Identity and Access Management with S3 on Outposts](S3OutpostsIAM.md)\.
+For more information, see [Setting up IAM with S3 on Outposts](S3OutpostsIAM.md)\.

 ## Using the AWS CLI<a name="S3OutpostsPutBucketPolicyCLI"></a>